macder/medusa-fulfillment-shippo/README.md

 ## Optimizing Rates at Checkout

 Estimating shipping costs within reasonable accuracy for items in a cart is a challenging problem, to put it mildly.
 The classic [bin packing problem](https://en.wikipedia.org/wiki/Bin_packing_problem) is computationally [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) with a [NP-complete](https://en.wikipedia.org/wiki/NP-completeness) decision.
 The good news is there are algorithms that solve this to varying degrees.
 The bad news is the ones with highly optimized results are resource heavy with complex implementations that are beyond the scope of this plugin.
 If you need highly optimized bin packing find a vendor.
 Currently, the public [Shippo API](https://goshippo.com/docs/reference) does not provide any bin packing solution.
-Shippo's live-rates API uses the carts total weight and the default or supplied parcel, regardless if all items fit, when calculating rates.
+Shippo's live-rates API uses the carts total weight and the default or supplied parcel template, regardless if all items fit when calculating rates.

-But, this is not a dead-end…
+**But, this is not a dead-end…**

 medusa-fulfillment-shippo uses [binpackingjs](https://github.com/olragon/binpackingjs) which provides a [first-fit](https://en.wikipedia.org/wiki/First-fit_bin_packing) algorithm.
 Additional logic is wrapped around it to get a more optimized [first-fit-decreasing](https://en.wikipedia.org/wiki/First-fit-decreasing_bin_packing) algorithm.
 In order for this to be effective, parcel templates need to be setup in the Shippo account, and all the products in medusa must have values for length, width, height, and weight.